Chancellor's Scholarships for Entering Freshmen

 Study abroad program

-The Programs Abroad Office provides an assigned advisor who personally guides Chancellor's Scholars toward optimal study-abroad options.
+The Study Abroad Office provides an assigned advisor who personally guides Chancellor's Scholars toward optimal study-abroad options.

 - Your advisor helps ensure you're eligible and have choices among the best study-abroad options offered by UCSD.